offthedial/site/index.md

 - [Media](media)
   > Off the Dial has many media outlets, you can find a list of all of them right here!
 - [Assets](https://github.com/offthedial/assets)
-> Use all of our assets free forever.
-Assets include logos and banners related to Off the Dial and its tournaments
+  > Many of our assets are public and free.
+Assets include logos and banners related to Off the Dial and its tournaments.
+You can find them all right here!
 ---

 *This website is currently in beta, more features are to come.
 Stay tuned!*